The Benefits of Supervision

 Links to Supervisors in the fields of Counselling and Psychotherapy:

 The majority of sign language interpreters work as freelance practitioners and often work in isolation with limited opportunities to talk about their work, as such interpreters often rely on close friends and colleagues for support.
-The people they turn to may not understand the work, or may find it difficult to challenge them as they do not want to risk upsetting or hurting someone they are close to.

 Through the process of supervision supervisees can take a step back and consider not only practice issues, but also their responses to the work.
 Interpreting assignments can be emotionally demanding and witnessing the distress of others can be distressing for interpreters.
 Understanding personal responses to people and situations can increase resilience and reduce work related stress.